Apple iOS’ Latest Update Will Automatically Give Location Data To First Responders

 With the growing popularity of cellphones, it comes as no shock that most people make emergency calls from their cells.
 According to Apple, about 80 percent of emergency calls now come from a cell phone as opposed to house phones or landlines.
 That’s a pretty crazy statistic.

-In 2015, many may recall that Apple launched launched HELO (Hybridized Emergency Location), which “estimates a mobile 911 caller’s location using cell towers and on-device data sources like GPS and WiFi Access Points.”
+In 2015, many may recall that Apple launched HELO (Hybridized Emergency Location), which “estimates a mobile 911 caller’s location using cell towers and on-device data sources like GPS and WiFi Access Points.”
 But those estimates could be off by a few hundred yards.
 However, with the new technology, first responders should be able to get an exact location, which will be even more helpful.

 To make the latest feature a reality, Apple has teamed up with RapidSOS and their Internet Protocol-based data pipeline to share caller’s data with 911 centers.
-They will do this by integrating with the current software of 911 centers and Tim Cook is confident that Apple has the best technology to help do this.
+They will do this by integrating with the current software of 911 centers, and Tim Cook is confident that Apple has the best technology to help do this.

 Your iPhone will soon send your exact location to first responders when you call 911 https://t.co/nBCnFkjWpH